FraunhoferIOSB/FAAAST-Service/docs/source/endpoints/opcua_endpoint.md

-# OPC UA Endpoint Interface
+# OPC UA Endpoint
-The OPC UA Endpoint allows accessing data and execute operations within the FA³ST-Service via OPC UA.
+The OPC UA Endpoint allows accessing data and execute operations within the FA³ST Service via OPC UA.
 For detailed information on OPC UA see
 [About OPC UA](https://opcfoundation.org/about/opc-technologies/opc-ua/)